We often use starting points during the school year to encourage our students to set goals for themselves.

 If your students are used to using their phones to write notes rather than a planner, have them use that.
 Some students prefer to write something down rather than use a phone.
 Whichever you choose is less important that the fact of writing it down in a place where you’ll actually LOOK at it.

 8. Revisit goals

-It’s easy, with all the other things you need to teach, to forget about helping students revisit their goals.
+With all the other things you need to teach, it’s easy to forget about helping students revisit their goals.
 Remember that this a skill your students are developing.
 So they need you to help them keep their goals in mind.

 Even just a check in for a few minutes before the start of class will help reinforce with your students that reaching a goal requires more than just verbalizing it.
 It requires work, persistence, and grit.